mtumilowicz/scala-akka-http-workshop/README.md

 * https://www.manning.com/books/akka-in-action
 * https://doc.akka.io/docs/akka-http/10.2.1/

+# preface
-* This leads to two goals: complexity has to stay as low as possible, and resources must be used efficiently while you scale the application.
+* two ultimate goals:
+    1. complexity has to stay as low as possible
+    1. resources must be used efficiently while you scale the application.
-* The Reactive Manifesto
-    * Blocking I/O limits opportunities for parallelism, so nonblocking I/O is preferred.
-    * Synchronous interaction limits opportunities for parallelism, so asynchronous interaction is preferred.
-    * Polling reduces opportunity to use fewer resources, so an event-driven style is preferred.
-    * If one node can bring down all other nodes, that’s a waste of resources.
-So you need isolation of errors (resilience) to avoid losing all your work.
-    * Systems need to be elastic: If there’s less demand, you want to use fewer resources.
-        * If there’s more demand, use more resources, but never more than required.
-* Differences between approaches
+* actors vs synchronous approach
+    * tabelę zrobić
-    * Scaling
+    * scaling
-        * Use a mix of threads, shared mutable state in a database (Cre- ate, Insert, Update, Delete), and web service RPC calls for scaling.
+        * mix of threads, shared mutable state in a CRUD database, and web service RPC calls
-        * Actors send and receive messages.
+        * send and receive messages, no shared mutable state, immutable log of events
-          No shared mutable state.
-Immuta-
-          ble log of events.
-    * Providing interactive information
+    * providing interactive information
-        * Poll for current information.
+        * poll for current information
-        * Event-driven: push when the event occurs.
+        * event-driven: push when the event occurs
-    * Scaling out on the network
+    * scaling out on the network
-        * Synchronous RPC, blocking I/O.
+        * synchronous RPC, blocking I/O
-        * Asynchronous messaging, nonblocking I/O.
+        * asynchronous messaging, nonblocking I/O
-    * Handling failures
+    * handling failures
-        * Handle all exceptions; only continue if everything works.
+        * handle all exceptions; only continue if everything works
-        * Let it crash.
-Isolate failure, and continue without failing parts.
+        * let it crash, isolate failure, and continue without failing parts
-* event-driven approach has a couple of advantages:
-  * It minimizes direct dependencies between components.
-    * The conversation doesn’t know about the Mentions object and could not care less what happens with the event.
-    * The conversation can continue to operate when the Mentions object crashes.
-  * The components of the application are loosely coupled in time.
-    * It doesn’t matter if the Mentions object gets the events a little later, as long as it gets the events eventually.
-  * The components are decoupled in terms of location.
-    * The Conversation and Mentions object can reside on different servers; the events are just messages that can be transmitted over the network.
-* A concurrent system is not by definition a parallel system.
-    * Concurrent processes can, for example, be executed on one CPU through the use of time slicing, where every process gets a certain amount of time to run on the CPU , one after another.
 * The actor model chooses the abstraction of send- ing and receiving messages to decouple from the number of threads or the number of servers that are being used.
-* If we want the application to scale to many servers, there’s an important requirement for the programming model: it will have to be asynchronous, allowing components to continue working while others haven’t responded yet, as in the chat application
+* If we want the application to scale to many servers, there’s an important requirement for the programming model: it will have to be asynchronous, allowing components to continue working while others haven’t responded yet
-* 1.6.2 Actor operations
+## actor operations
 * An actor is a lightweight process that has only four core operations: create, send, become, and supervise.
     * All of these operations are asynchronous.
 * SEND
     * An actor can only communicate with another actor by sending it messages.
         * This takes encapsulation to the next level.
             * in objects we can specify which methods can be publicly called and which state is accessible from the outside.
             * Actors don’t allow any access to internal state
-        * Actors can’t share mutable state
     * Sending messages is always asynchronous, in what is called a fire and forget style.
         * If it’s important to know
           that another actor received the message, then the receiving actor should just send back an acknowledgement message of some kind.
-        * WHAT, NO TYPE SAFETY?
-            * Actors can receive any message, and you can send any message you want to an actor (it just might not process the message)
-            * This basically means that type checking of the messages that are sent and received is limited
     * The order of messages is only guaranteed per sending actor, so if many users edit the same message in a conversation, the final result can vary depending on how the messages are interleaved over time.
 * CREATE
     * An actor can create other actors
     * this automatically creates a hierarchy of actors
 * BECOME
     * State machines are a great tool for making sure that a system only executes particular actions when it’s in a specific state.
     * Actors receive messages one at a time, which is a convenient property for imple- menting state machines
         * An actor can change how it handles incoming messages by swapping out its behavior.
             * Imagine that users want to be able to close a Conversation
                 * The Conversation starts out in a started state and becomes closed when a CloseConversation is received.
                 * Any message that’s sent to the closed Conversation could be ignored.
                 * The Conversation swaps its behavior from adding messages to itself to ignoring all messages.
 * SUPERVISE
     * An actor needs to supervise the actors that it creates
         * The supervisor in the chat application can keep track of what’s happening to the main components
     * The Supervisor decides what should happen when components fail in the system
         * The Supervisor gets notified with special messages that indicate which actor has crashed, and for what reason.
         * The Supervisor can decide to restart an actor or take the actor out of service.
             * it could decide to take the OutlookContacts actor out of service because it failed too often
     * Any actor can be a supervisor, but only for actors that it creates itself
     * Actors: decoupled on three axes
         * Decoupling on exactly these three axes is important because this is exactly the flex- ibility that’s required for scaling
           * Space/Location
             * An actor gives no guarantee and has no expectation about where another actor is located.
           * Time
             * An actor gives no guarantee and has no expectation about when its work will be done.
           * Interface
             * An actor has no defined interface
             * An actor has no expectation about which messages other components can understand
             * Nothing is shared between actors;
             * actors never point to or use a shared piece of information that changes in place.
             * Information is passed in messages.
         * Coupling components in location, time, and interface is the biggest impediment to building applications that can recover from failure and scale according to demand
         * A system built out of components that are coupled on all three axes can only exist on one runtime and will fail completely if one of its components fails.
+## constructs
 * 1.7.1 ActorSystem
     * Actors can create other actors, but who creates the first one?
         * The first thing that every Akka application does is create an ActorSystem